 Much of the information in Daniel and Revelation fit into what is called apocalyptic literature, one of the most unique genres of Biblical literature.
-The Greek word apokalupsis is the first word found in the book of Revelation though it is not clear whether the word describes a special category of literature or is simply used for revelation in general.30 http://web.b.ebscohost.com/ehost/ebookviewer/ebook/ZTAwMHh3d19 fMTIyOTUxMV9fOU41?sid=cc0e1592-56d6-4a7f-bb6cdb0d521a4632@sessionmgr101&vid=2&format=EK&rid=1 Retrieved 8 August 2018.
+The Greek word apokalupsis is the first word found in the book of Revelation though it is not clear whether the word describes a special category of literature or is simply used for revelation in general.
+30

-The word basically means a revelation or disclosure31 or unveiling.32 It is generally thought that these kinds of futuristic writings were fully developed between 200 BC and AD 100 in non-canonical literature.
+The word basically means a revelation or disclosure or unveiling.
+It is generally thought that these kinds of futuristic writings were fully developed between 200 BC and AD 100 in non-canonical literature.
 However, Daniel and Zechariah, which were written in the canonical period 200 years before this, exhibit many of the characteristics of apocalyptic literature.
-The common focus of those who
+The common focus of those who study apocalyptic literature is on the eschatology, but my focus is on the characteristics of the genre.